finom/use-change/README.md

 export default App;
 ```

 Let's make it more complex and add a few classess that may be responsible for different aspects of data.
 Those classes may consist user info, fetched data, persistent data or anything else that you want to keep at its own place.
-But for siplicity let's add a few classess that also consist counts.
+But for siplicity let's add a few classess that also consist just counts.

 ```js
 // ./store.ts